JoaoGeraldes/Aircraft-Scheduling/SOLUTION.md

 The Flights list, will be sorted by origin, based on the destination of the last selected flight in rotation. e.g.: If the last selected flight in rotation has a destination of EGKK, then, the list will show origins starting at EGKK.

-⚠ It could be optimized to consume less CPU on calculations

 ## Load more data